| || member for 5 years, 1 month, 8 days|

 Whenever possible, I also try to link family members.
 I feel that is most important and a way to have them all 'reunited.'

 This is a marvelous venue to not only recognize, remember and HONOR those who have passed before us, but also to assist families in the future in finding their ancestors and hopefully even seeing a photo of their headstone.

 My sincere thanks to all findagrave contributors and photographers for all you have done for me and the entire findagrave community!
+It takes a village!

 |Find A Grave Friends|

 Anne Philbrick, Bob Birmingham, Carl, Carrie Bias Ho..., Charles Burkhar..., Cheryl Behrend, Christine McDer..., David L Rathbun, David Taylor, Dona, DonnaCee, Ernie Wright, FamTreeHunter, Frank Draper, Joseph R. Klett, Judy Ryan, Larry Ault, Laura, Mark Browning, Marlasue, [View all Find A Grave Friends...]